mzhang28/sspaper/main.typ

 Let us begin with a high level discussion of spectral sequences.
 At its core, a spectral sequence is a bookkeeping tool for long exact sequences of (co)homology groups.
+There are many different kinds of spectral sequences,

 ...